Azure/azure-powershell/src/Network/Network/help/Get-AzPrivateLinkResource.md

 ```

 ### -ResourceId
-The Azure resource manager id of the private endpoint connection.
+The Azure resource manager id of the private link resource.

 ```yaml
 Type: System.String